 - Place the apricots in a small bowl.
 Cover with hot water and set aside to soften for 10 minutes.

-- Grease a medium (2-4 quart) Dutch oven or similar covered baking dish with olive oil.
-To assemble the dolmas, working one at a time lay the grape leaves, stems facing you and vein sides up, on a clean surface.
-Remove the stem, then spoon about 1 tablespoon of the beef mixture into center.
+- Grease a medium (2–4 quart) Dutch oven or similar covered baking dish with olive oil.
+To assemble the dolmas, working one at a time, lay the grape leaves, stems facing you and vein sides up, on a clean surface.
+Remove the stem, then spoon about 1 tablespoon of the beef mixture into the center.
 Fold the sides over the filling and roll somewhat tightly from the stem edge towards the opposite end, forming a cylinder about 2 1⁄2 inches long.
 (Grape leaves should be rolled tightly enough to hold their shape but loosely enough to allow rice to expand.)
-Place a layer of stuffed leaves into the oiled baking dish, then arrange half the apricots on top and sprinkle with 1 tbsp. sugar; cover with another layer of stuffed grape leaves and another layer of apricots, and sprinkle with the remaining sugar.
+Place a layer of stuffed leaves into the oiled baking dish, then arrange half the apricots on top and sprinkle with 1 tablespoon brown sugar; cover with another layer of stuffed grape leaves and another layer of apricots, and sprinkle with the remaining brown sugar.